govau/frontdoor/ui/src/content/buyer/products-and-services/mobile.md

 The Standing Offer Notice (SON) for Mobile Panel is <a href="https://www.tenders.gov.au/Son/Show/ae876f92-bb7a-6ba8-d65a-f4024fabaf23" target="_blank" rel="external noreferrer">SON2589631</a>.

 The current expiry date for the Mobile Panel is 31 August 2020.
-After this date, you will be able to purchase mobile products and services from the Hardware Marketplace and Telecommunications Marketplace.
+After this date, you will be able to purchase mobile products and services from the [Hardware Marketplace](/buyer/products-and-services/hardware) and [Telecommunications Marketplace](/buyer/products-and-services/telecommunications).
 We will let you know when this occurs.

-Read the <a href="#" target="_blank" rel="external noreferrer">[TODO]Mobile Panel Head Agreement</a>.

 ## <span name="what-can-you-buy">What can you buy from the Mobile Panel?</span>